demisto/splunk-app/add-on/README.md

 # ABOUT THIS APP

-Supporting Add-on for Demisto.
-This application allows a user to create incident into Demisto from Splunk using custom alert action.
+Supporting Add-on for XSOAR.
+This application allows a user to create incident into XSOAR from Splunk using custom alert action.

 # REQUIREMENTS